Updated: 25 May 2022

 Our Travel Advice for Belgium is available here.

-Irish citizens travelling or living in Belgium are encouraged to register their contact details with the Department of Foreign Affairs and Trade so that we can contact you or your family in case of emergency.
+Irish citizens traveling to or resident in Belgium are encouraged to register their contact details with the Department of Foreign Affairs so that we can contact you or your family in case of emergency.

-Appointments are available for Irish citizens requiring emergency consular assistance by contacting us.
+Our public office is operating by appointment only.
+Appointments are available for Irish citizens requiring consular assistance by contacting us.

-For all other queries, please email us and we will respond to you as soon as possible.
+For all other queries, please email us and we will respond as soon as possible.

 If contacting us by phone, please ensure you include a phone number if leaving a voicemail message so that we can return your call.